vanOosterhoutLab/HybridCheck/08-manual.md

   : Logical (`TRUE` / `FALSE`) when `TRUE` (`FALSE` by default), all detected blocks will be kept and dated.
   : When `FALSE`, blocks that do not pass the critical alpha when testing for significance are not kept in the results : and are not dated.

+MutationCorrection
+  : Set to one of "raw", "TS", "TV", "JC69", "K80", "F81", "K81", "F84", "BH87", "T92", "TN93", "GG95".
+  : Base frequencies are calculated from the recombinant block if they are required by the model.

+As was the case with the `analyzeSS` and `findBlocks` methods, `dateBlocks` needs a first argument that dictates which triplets of the set defined by the `TripletGeneration` parameters will have their blocks tested and dated.
+By default this is `"NOT.DATED"`, which means all triplets with blocks detected, that have not been tested or dated, will have their detected blocks tested and dated witht the current settings for the step.
+This can be set to `"ALL"`, or, as previously, can be set as a list of vectors that each contain three sequence names.

+The following example finds blocks in the two triplets that were scanned for recombination signal and had blocks identified in the examples of the previous two sections:

+    tripletsToDate <- list(c("Seq1", "Seq4", "Seq7"), c("Seq1", "Seq4", "Seq8"))
+    MyAnalysis$dateBlocks(tripletsToDate)

+    ## Now dating blocks
+    ## Now dating blocks